mengdi1012/ActionAgainstHunger/deliverables/deliverable3/README.md

     4. Teacher can always check the current students list containing the pair of  student’s nickname and username, so that they can recognize students’ identity.

 Posts:
-1. User can view the global posts which are sorted by the post date.
+1. User can view the all the global posts after they log in to webapp.
-2. User can search post by using post id / title and enter into the corresponding post page.
+2. User can view the school's posts by clicking the private button on the mainpage.
-3. On the individual post page, user can post comment under that post and leave the follow up comment.
+3. On the individual post page, user can post comment under that post.
-4. User can also make their own post, each type of user will have their characteristic post page.
+4. User can also make their own post, they can choose to post to gloal page or the private page.
+For the global posts, anyone can view that, the the private posts, only user in that school can view.

 ## Instructions
 - Access: